SSWConsulting/SSW.Rules.Content/rules/installing-3rd-party-libraries/rule.md

 Installing and using many libraries can deteriorate this experience and increase the size of our application's bundle.

 #### JavaScript projects:
-There are tools out there to help us figuring the cost of installing a library to our end bundle size (e.g. [BundlePhobia](www.bundlephobia.com) or [BundleJs](www.bundlejs.com)).
+There are tools out there to help us figuring the cost of installing a library to our end bundle size (e.g. [BundlePhobia](https://bundlephobia.com) or [BundleJs](https://bundlejs.com)).

 On top of this, we can also check for a library’s tree-shaking capability.
 Tree-shaking is a term commonly used on JavaScript which is a process to remove unused code from a library in the final bundle.
-Unfortunately, there's no easy way to know if a library is tree-shakable other than to read the documentation and experimenting with tools such as [BundleJs](www.bundlejs.com) to see the final bundle size when importing just several items from the library.
+Unfortunately, there's no easy way to know if a library is tree-shakable other than to read the documentation and experimenting with tools such as [BundleJs](https://bundlejs.com) to see the final bundle size when importing just several items from the library.

 #### .NET Projects:
 Unfortunately, there are no tools available yet to check for bundle size for nuget packages.

-To reduce the final build size, .NET provide a built in feature  [Trimmer](learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trimming-options?pivots=dotnet-6-0), but these needs to be done carefully as apps that use reflection might not work as expected.
-[Read more about Trimmer here](learn.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/configure-trimmer?view=aspnetcore-6.0).
+To reduce the final build size, .NET provide a built in feature  [Trimmer](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trimming-options?pivots=dotnet-6-0), but these needs to be done carefully as apps that use reflection might not work as expected.
+[Read more about Trimmer here](https://learn.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/configure-trimmer?view=aspnetcore-6.0).

 ---

-### Document the decision
+### 7. Have you documented the decision?

 * **Have a 2nd pair of eyes** - Lastly before deciding to install the library, check with another developer that are experienced in the scope of your project (e.g. look for a senior JavaScript developer's opinion if the project is an Angular project).
 Having a 2nd qualified person to agree with your decision is a good indicator that you are picking a good library.